Svanteberg/Virtual-EEG-electrodes/README.md

 #### GN1

 This network upsampled from 4 to 21 electrodes (17 recreated as output from the network).
-Here, the electrode density is very low and distances are large and the problem is ill posed.
+Here, the electrode density is very low, the distances are large and the problem is hence ill posed.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/10-20_4-17.png" width="50%">